-When installing fence posts, it is vital that you set the posts properly to prevent frost heave.
-Frost heave is a condition that happens when water freezes in the soil and then the soil thaws out.
-The resulting pressure literally "heaves" the fence posts out of the ground over time.
+When building a fence, proper installation is key to prevent frost heave in fence posts.
+Frost heave happens when water freezes in the soil and then the soil thaws out.
+The resulting pressure heaves the fence posts out of the ground over time.
 The best way to prevent frost heave in fence posts is to set them on a drainage bed prior to pouring the concrete.
 Plan where you want the fence posts and then call the utility companies prior to digging the first hole so they can mark where gas and electrical lines run.

 Dig the Hole

-Start digging fence post holes at least two-foot deep with a post hole digger.
+Start digging fence post holes at least 2 feet deep with a post hole digger.
 A post hole digger resembles two small spade shovels that are connected together.
 One of the best ways to prevent frost heave in fence posts is to dig the hole deeper than the frost line in your area.
 Research the local frost level and dig the holes at least 6 inches deeper.
 The style and height of the fence is also a factor.
 A tall, heavy fence generally needs deeper post holes.
 The deeper the hole, the more stable your fence.

-Dig around the initial hole with a spade shovel and make the hole 10 inches in diameter and one foot down.
+Dig around the initial hole with a spade shovel and make the hole 10 inches in diameter and 1 foot down.
 A spade shovel has a rounded tip.

 Create a bell shape as you dig the remainder of the hole.
 When the bottom of the hole is larger in diameter than the top of the hole, the concrete setting is less likely to "push up" out of the soil.